d-val/cognitive_battery_benchmark/experiments/model_development/README.md

 ## Dependancies
 Required Python libraries are available in `requirements.txt`.
 You can create a virtual environment with the libraries installed.
 ```
-conda create -y -n cog-battery-baseline --file requirements.txt
+conda create -y -n cog-battery-baseline pip
 conda activate cog-battery-baseline
+pip install -r requirements.txt
 ```

 ## Running Code
-To reproduce the results, you need to
+To run a sample training job, you need to
-1. Specify the model architecture and training parameters in `config/config.yaml`
+1. Specify the model architecture and training parameters in `config/config.yaml`.
+A description of the config can be found below.
-2. Copy the data in the `data` directory in the following format:
+2. Copy the data in this directory in the following format:
     ```
       data/
            0/